neulab/nn4nlp-concepts/README.md

 by [Graham Neubig](http://phontron.com), [Pengfei Liu](http://pfliu.com), and other contributors

 This is a repository that makes an attempt to empirically take stock of the **most important concepts necessary to understand cutting-edge research in neural network models for NLP**.
-You look at two figures below, generated automatically and through manual annotation, to see which of these topics are most common in current NLP research in NLP (in recent papers in the [ACL anthology](http://aclanthology.info).
-See the [list of concepts](concepts.md) to see a more complete description of what each of the tags below means, and also see below if you want to contribute to the project, or want to figure out how to generate the graphs yourself.
+You can look at two figures below, generated automatically and through manual annotation, to see which of these topics are most common in current NLP research in NLP (in recent papers in the [ACL anthology](http://aclanthology.info)).
+See the [list of concepts](concepts.md) to see a more complete description of what each of the tags below means, and also see the directions below the figures if you want to contribute to the project, or want to figure out how to generate the graphs yourself.

 ![Manually Annotated Concepts in Neural Nets for NLP](fig/annotations.png)